Skip to main content

 • Using the wrong year of income: The 2026 application uses 2025 income, not 2026 income.

-• Forgetting non-taxable income: Social Security and other items that may not be fully taxed federally can still count for homestead income.
+• Forgetting non-taxable income: Social Security and other income not fully taxed federally can still count for homestead income.

-• Skipping medical expense math: This is a common reason seniors think they are over the limit when they may still qualify.
+• Skipping medical expense math: This is a common reason seniors think they are over the limit when they may not be.

-• Missing the value protest deadline: If the real problem is assessment, a homestead appeal alone will not fix it after June 30.
+• Missing the value protest deadline: If the real problem is assessment, a homestead appeal alone will not fix it after the valuation deadline.

-• Putting the home in an LLC: The state guide says property held solely in a corporation, partnership, or limited liability company does not qualify.
+• Putting the home in an LLC: Property held only in a corporation, partnership, or limited liability company does not qualify.

-• Claiming very old delinquent taxes on Form PTC: The Department says property taxes paid 5 years or more delinquent are not eligible for this credit.
+• Claiming very old delinquent taxes on Form PTC: Property taxes paid 5 years or more delinquent are not eligible for the income tax credit.

-• Assuming closing reimbursement decides Form PTC: The state FAQ says the person who actually paid the county treasurer usually gets the credit, and Douglas and Sarpy sales can be especially tricky.
+• Assuming closing papers decide Form PTC: The person who actually paid the county treasurer usually gets the credit.
+Douglas and Sarpy sales can be more complex.

 Best options by need

-• I am 65+, low-income, and still living in my main home: Start with the homestead exemption.
+• I am 65+, lower-income, and live in my main home: Start with the homestead exemption.

-• My income is too high for homestead: Check the automatic statement credits, review your assessed value, and ask whether Form PTC still helps on the Nebraska return.
+• My income is too high for homestead: Check the automatic statement credits, review your assessed value, and ask whether Form PTC helps on your Nebraska return.

-• I help a parent with paperwork: Use the county directory, then call an Area Agency on Aging or AARP Foundation Tax-Aide for help with forms.
+• I help a parent with paperwork: Call the county office first.
+Then ask area agencies on aging in Nebraska or AARP Foundation Tax-Aide for help with forms.

-• I am a veteran senior or surviving spouse: Do not stop at the age-65 rules.
-Review the 2026 category table because some veteran categories work differently.
+• I am a veteran senior or surviving spouse: Review the category table because some veteran categories work differently.

 If your application gets denied